Sara Keçeci

 Sara Keçeci (born 21 October 1994) is a Turkish-Danish female handballer playing in goalkeeper position.
-She is a member of the Turkish national team.
-She has dual citizenship.
+She has dual citizenship but plays internationally as a member of the Turkish national team.

 Early years

 Sara was born in Sønderborg, Denmark to Mehmet Keçeci, a Turkish father, who immigrated from Diyarbakır in 1991, and a Danish mother.
-Her father works in a plant for manufacturing agricultural machinery, and her mother is a primary school teacher.
+Her father works in a plant that manufactures agricultural machinery, and her mother is a primary school teacher.
 Her father is a former footballer and basketball player, and also serves as an official at a local sports club's football team.